 LIN 395 Research Internship

-Note: If students major in Linguistics with a Concentration in ASL Linguistics, students may complete the Deaf Studies minor, but the requirements for the minor differ to avoid too much overlap with the major.
+Note: Students majoring in Linguistics with a Concentration in ASL Linguistics may complete the Deaf Studies minor, but requirements for the minor differ to avoid too much overlap with the major.
 In addition to the five courses listed under “Required Coursework” above, students need to take nine credits from among the following courses: ASL 415 or 417 (whichever one does not count toward the major), LIN 112, LIN 331, LIN 401, LIN 402, LIN 403, LIN 404.